tgstoecker/A2TEA.Workflow/README.md

   - msa (multiple sequence alignment - orthologous group + extended BLAST hits)
   - tree (phylogenetic tree - orthologous group + extended BLAST hits) See the class definitions below for more details.
 - HOG_level_list - List object with one dataframe/tibble per hypothesis.
 Info includes Orthologous group, # genes per species, boolean expansion info, # of significant diff. exp. genes and more.
+Last n list element is a non-redundant superset of all species analyzed over all formulated hypothesis.
+This makes it easy to create a comparison set e.g. conserved OGs of all species to which the hypothesis then can be compared.
 - HOG_DE.a2tea - Dataframe/Tibble with DESeq2 results for all genes + additional columns
+- A2TEA.fa.seqs - Non-redundant list object containg corresponding AA fasta sequences of all genes/transcripts in the final analysis. (includes those of exp.
+OGs + those in additonal BLAST hits & additional OGs based on user chosen parameters).

 You can use the the A2TEA_finished.RData output in your own R instance or use our WebApp (!name) which was specifically designed to allow for interactive inspection, visualization, filtering & export of the results and subsets.